London Fields Triathlon Club

 We always welcome new faces and it doesn’t matter if you’ve never done a triathlon before, or you have your eye on Kona.
 We have sessions and coaching standards for all abilities.
 For more information our frequently asked questions page will assist but if you have any further questions please contact us via the forums or emailing us.

 Each year we target key races in London and further afield and manage our training around these.
 We help organise travel and/or accommodation and encourage members to join a select number of these as they’re a great way of meeting the team and building our reputation in the triathlon field.

 We have a strong presence in the London League, a series of local duathlons, aquathlons and triathlons organised by clubs in the London area.
 It’s a great way for novices making their first forays into the world of triathlon, check out which races we’re attending this season.

 If you’re a junior keen to train with us, or take part in our races, visit our junior page.

 It isn’t all triathlon but there is a fair amount!
 We regularly organise socials and club trips to sportives, cross countries, wild swims and our annual week club camp the in spring.

-We advise you attend a few sessions before becoming a full-paying member, once you fall in love with us (which we’re sure you will) you can find out about our membership.
+We advise you attend a few sessions before becoming a full-paying member, once you fall in love with us (which we’re sure you will) you can find out about our membership via the website.

 Upcoming training sessions